-In the early 2000s, the EPA required that a Source Water Assessment be completed for existing wells.
-Source Water Assessments are onetime studies that generate information on the possible contamination of a water source from potential contaminants.
-This assessment of the District groundwater well was completed in 2008.
-Wells in the Lake Los Angeles area are considered vulnerable to septic systems and animal operations.
+Source water assessments identify potential sources of contamination to drinking water supplies.
+An assessment of the District groundwater well was completed in December 2001.
+The well is considered vulnerable to other water supply wells.
 A copy of the complete assessment may be viewed at: State Water Resources Control Board, Division of Drinking Water, Los Angeles Office, 500 North Central Avenue, Suite 500, Glendale CA 91203, or by phone at (818) 551-2004.